 Throughout this series, we’ll be hearing from Vikki Meldrum.
 Vikki is a mom who, just like you, came to The Baby Sleep Site® for help with her sweet little daughter Lyla’s sleep challenges.
 With the help of her sleep consultant, Jen, Vikki was able to solve her daughter’s sleep problems and is now enjoying peaceful nights!
 Vikki will be chiming in to offer you insights and encouragement as you go through boot camp.
 After all, she knows what sleep training is like – she’s been there!
 So think of Vikki as your boot camp buddy – she’s here to cheer you on, and to help you be as successful as possible!

 So what are you waiting for?
 Now is the time to make meaningful changes to your baby or toddler’s sleep – let’s get started!

 BOOT CAMP, PART ONE: 5 Things To Do BEFORE You Sleep Train

 As eager as some of you may be to get started with sleep training, remember: it’s important to plan first.
 You won’t make it far without a plan!
-So, as a first step in planning, we are looking at Instead, we’re going to focus on 5 things parents should do BEFORE they start sleep training.
+So, as a first step in planning,we’re going to focus on 5 things parents should do BEFORE they start sleep training.
 We believe strongly that having a plan can take you far on the road to success; with that in mind, let’s talk over 5 steps to take before you start sleep training.